bstopp/puppet-aem/docs/dispatcher/Filters.md

   * extension
   * suffix

+As of Dispatcher version 4.2.0 there is [support for POSIX regular expressions](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-configuration.html#main-pars_title_1996763852) for the following values:

+  * url
+  * query
+  * protocol
+  * path
+  * selectors
+  * extension
+  * suffix

+If you want to use a POSIX regular expression you must encapsulate it in single quotes.

 #### Glob Example

 This example creates a Farm definition with custom filter rules, using a glob example: